 - Average cruise vessel size (+10,6%) up to 50,085 GT-tons

 Smaller cruise ships Dublin dock into the city center, going up on Liffey River.

-Large cruise ships in Dublin dock at Alexandra Quay ("Ocean Pier 33" / shown on both photos).
+Large cruise ships in Dublin dock at Alexandra Quay ("Ocean Pier 33" / shown on both photos here.
 The cruise terminal is located in the port's industrial area.
-The quay is approx 1,5 km / 1 ml from the city center.
+The quay is approx 2 km / 1 mi from downtown.

-- Most cruise lines offer shuttle bus service - usually at no charge.
+Most cruise lines offer shuttle bus service - usually at no charge.
 These free shuttles from the port go to Kildare Street.
-Regular transportation from the cruise port to the city center is provided by bus line 53.
+Regular transportation from the cruise port to downtown is provided by bus line 53.

 Port Dun Laoghaire Harbour

 - A free shuttle bus service is provided from the port to Dun Laoghaire's railway station.
 DART trains to Dublin run every 15 min (approx 45 min travel time).
-In the city center, passengers hane 3 stations to leave the train - Pearse Street, Tara Street, and Connelly.
+In downtown, passengers have 3 stations to leave the train - Pearse Street, Tara Street, and Connelly.